 As a young man, Byrd is thought to have studied under Thomas Tallis but that hasn't been confirmed for certain.
 What is clear is that in later life he worked closely with the older composer when he took up employment at the Chapel Royal, the Queen's church.
 There they collaborated extensively, shared duties as organist, and also shared exclusive rights (granted by the monarch) to publish sheet music for the country.
-For example they jointly published the "Cantiones Sacrae" which consisted of 17 motets by each composer, the whole publication being dedicated to Queen Elizabeth I.
+For example they jointly published the "Cantiones Sacrae" which consisted of 17 motets by each composer (34 in total), the whole publication being dedicated to Queen Elizabeth I and published on 17th November, the 17th anniversary of her ascending to the throne.

 Being a leading Catholic working for a protestant Queen must have been something of a delicate position for the composer, but one that he obviously managed with diplomacy.
 While he composed music publicly in English for the Anglican church, he also found time to write more privately for the Catholic church such as three settings of the Latin mass.
 After Tallis' death, Byrd was solely responsible for music publication in the country.
 He also went on to compose music which was a leading example to contemporary composers and highly influential to later English composers.
 The music included much for voices and for organ, including of course substantial quantities for the church, motets, madrigals, preludes, grounds, variations and "fancies" (freely constructed works similar to "fantasies").